ned14/outcome/doc/md/08-expectedsynopsis.md

 - Our `make_expected()` and `make_unexpected()` functions deviate significantly as
 we believe the LEWG ones to be defective in various ways.
 This topic will be discussed in Toronto and reconciliation later is highly likely.
+- Our `value_or()` member functions pass through the reference rather than returning by value (which we don't understand why the LEWG proposal does).
 - Our Expected always defines the default, copy and move constructors even if the the type configured is not capable of it.
 That means `std::is_copy_constructible` etc returns true when they should return false.
 The reason why is again to